flint-bot/flint/quickstart/README.md

     flint has registered a room +2s
     ```

-3. Run a few test commands:
+3. Open a chat window with your bot account and run a few test commands:

     ```
     /echo hello world!